Skip to content

 This best practice may sound like a lot of work, but it saves time in the long term.
 Then, you can take proactive measures to improve these inefficiencies and save time in the long term.

-Toggl Track can help with this.
+Toggl can help with this.
 Its Detailed reports give an in-depth look at where your team spends its time:

 Common time tracking poor practices to avoid